An official website of the United States government

-With elevations in Rocky Mountain National Park ranging from 7,800 feet to over 14,000 feet, weather and conditions can change quickly at any time.
-One safety topic to be aware of year-round is hypothermia.
+With the elevation ranging from 7,800 feet to over 14,000 feet above sea level, weather and conditions can change quickly any time of the year in Rocky Mountain National Park.
+One thing to be aware of year-round is hypothermia.

 How to Prevent Hypothemia?

-To prevent hypothermia, work to avoid getting chilled and wet.
 Dress for the conditions you may encounter and dress in wicking layers, so that you can take off and add layers of clothing as needed.
-Avoid clothing that will absorb and hold water, like cotton t-shirts and jeans.
+Avoid clothing that will absorb and hold water, like cotton and jeans.

 It is easy to slip and fall, especially on mountain trails and near bodies of water.
 Never walk, play, or climb on slippery rocks or logs, especially near waterfalls.